SKhai77/roam-ready/README.md

 ## Questions

-If you have any questions or need further assistance, feel free to reach out:
+If you have any questions or need further assistance, feel free to reach out the team:

 - GitHub Profile: [JuanFranciscoGrillo](#)
 - Email: [jfrgm1986@gmail.com](mailto:jfrgm1986@gmail.com)